Keyboard shortcuts

 SeparatorStyle for the separator between key and value

-TimestampStyle for the timestamp prefix, nil to disable
+TimestampStyle for the timestamp, nil to disable

 ValuesTyped value -> style (uses Go equality, so bool true != string "true")